IBM-Cloud/capital-weather/README.md

 A callback function for getting weather conditions for the past ten years on the current date for the input latitude/longitude value.
 This function makes several calls to the `getOneHC` helper method.
 Utilizes the `current` method of the Weather Channel API.

+## API documentation
+This sample application was built with developer reusability in mind.
+For ease of use, I have created [Swagger UI API documentation][swagger_api_url] for the algorithms built into this sample app.
+The API is currently rate limited, so please use it sparingly.

 ## Troubleshooting

 The primary source of debugging information for your Bluemix app is the logs.
 To see them, run the following command using the Cloud Foundry CLI: